Skip to content

 The AMNHA offers a peaceful escape from the city, with opportunities for outdoor adventures and a deeper connection to Georgia’s natural and cultural history.

-The AMNHA Geo-PATH is a geocaching program spread along the entire 30+ miles of the Arabia Mountain PATH hike/bike trail.
-We have many geocaches waiting for you to find.
+The AMNHA Geo-PATH is a geocaching program spread across more than 30 miles of the Arabia Mountain PATH hike and bike trail.
+Many geocaches are waiting to be discovered.

 Download the passports